Read the Indonesian Version

 At trigger activation time, privileges are checked against the

-privilege for the subject table if references to table columns occur usingOLD.
+- The SELECTprivilege for the subject table if references to table columns occur usingOLD.orcol_nameNEW.in the trigger definition.col_name

-privilege for the subject table if table columns are targets ofSET NEW.
+- The UPDATEprivilege for the subject table if table columns are targets ofSET NEW.assignments in the trigger definition.col_name=value

 - Whatever other privileges normally are required for the statements executed by the trigger.